How to Decide Your View of the End Times – A Five Step Study Process

 (2).
 THEOLOGICAL INSECURITY:

-A lot of people study theology, not because they love God, but because they feel afraid or want to feel a sense of intelligence or control.
-Remember, the source of all sin was the Tree of the knowledge of Good and Evil (Gen 3:1-6).
-Even good knowledge, apart from the Spirit of life in Christ Jesus, can lead to sin, rape, genocide and misery.
+A lot of people study theology, not because they love God, but because they feel afraid or want to feel a sense of control.
+Remember, the source of all sin was the Tree of the knowledge of Good and Evil (Get 3:1-6).
+Even good knowledge, apart from the Spirit of life in Christ Jesus, can lead to sin, genocide and misery.
 The whole point of that Bible lesson was to prove: Trying to acquire knowledge or godliness apart from the Spirit of life in Christ Jesus equals death (Rom 8:1-2).
 Knowledge puffs us up (1 Cor.
-8:1) – which is why there are so many arrogant and legalistic books on the end times.
+8:1) – which is why there are so many arrogant books about the end times.